- Mary Tyler Moore purchased a cottage-style home in Greenwich, CT for $10.2 mil in 2006.

 In a rare 1991 interview with Architectural Digest, Mary opened up about her sprawling New York compound where she felt most free: playing in her garden, riding her horses, and shuffling furniture to make space for her latest antique purchase.

 The main house is to the left and the pool house to the right.
-Her favorite time of year was Fall, but at the time of the interview, she had always been away working and missed the peak of leaf changing.
+Her favorite time of year was Fall, buat at the time of the interview, she had always been away working and missed the peak of leaf changing.
+One of the more notable features to the home’s well-manicured grounds was the small pond that was located not far from the house.

 Here, an Amish quilt is framed and accompanied by a collection of miniature chairs as well as a 19th-century Virginian cupboard holding a carved eagle sitting atop a cannonball.